Retrieval-Pretrained Transformer: Long-range Language Modeling with Self-retrieval: Experiments

+\paragraph{Griffin} An alternative for long-range modeling is to use a hybrid of attention and linear RNNs \cite{lru, dlr}.
+We evaluate Griffin \cite{griffin}, a state-of-the-art model in this category.
+We adapt the official implementation, and supplement our Transformer-XL baseline with 5 recurrent layers in the final layers to ensure parameter parity.
+We use a state dimension of 2,048, and temporal dimension of 3.

 \paragraph{Oracles} For each test chunk, we can exhaustively search and use at test time the best possible neighbors for a model according to the scoring LM.
-This provides an upper bound for the performance of RPT-Lex and RPT-Sem, as they are trained to imitate the ranking produced by this oracle.
+This provides an upper bound for the performance of RPT-Sem, as it is trained to imitate the ranking produced by this oracle.

 \paragraph{Metrics} We use perplexity to evaluate the performance of models.
 In addition, we use the target score $s_\textbf{t}(\cdot)$ from the scoring LM to compute for each chunk a gold ranking over all previous chunks, and to label chunks as positive/negative iff their target score is positive/negative, respectively.
 With this information, we can evaluate Precision@$k$, which is the fraction of top-$k$ chunks according to the query-based score that are positive, and Recall@$k$, which is the fraction of positive chunks that are in the top-$k$ chunks according to the query-based score.
 We also use the gold ranking to compute NDCG@$k$, which is a standard retrieval metric \cite{ndcg}.